As humans, it is a part of our nature to make mistakes even when we try to take extra care in preventing them.

 1. Giving full attention in what you are doing:

-In this day and age, most people are interested doing multitasking than getting a single job done with perfection.
+In this day and age, most people are interested in doing multitasking than getting a single job done with perfection.

 This can lead to the employee overlooking the critical and crucial part of the job.